-Individually assessed impairment allowance were made after taking into account the realisable value of collaterals in respect of such loans and advances of US\$219,338 (2015: US\$550,546) for the Company.
-These collaterals mainly comprised residential properties and cash on deposit with the Company.
+Individually assessed impairment allowance were made after taking into account the realisable value of collateral in respect of such loans and advances of US\$762,336 (2016: US\$219,338) for the Company.
+Collateral held by the Company mainly comprised of equipment, vehicles and cash on deposit with the Company.

-There were no impaired loans and advances to banks and other financial institutions as at 31 March 2016 and 2015.
+There were no impaired loans and advances to banks and other financial institutions as at 31 March 2017 and 2016.